Windell2468/Data-Dashboard-2/README.md

 Submitted by: **Jerry Rogers Jr.**

-This web app: **is second version of data dashboard for Disney characters that uses the Disney API.
+This web app: **is the second version of the data dashboard for Disney characters that uses the Disney API.
 It allows users to search for Disney characters in films.
-Adding features with Bar Chart and Pie Chart while users can see the results of disney films.**
+Adding features with Bar and Pie Charts so users can see the results for Disney films.**

 Time spent: **8** hours spent in total